Sahana-k30/intern_portal/README.md

 🖼️ Screenshots

-> Add your screenshots below inside a `screenshots/` folder in your repo and use these markdown tags:
+> These images are added the repo and are the screenshots of the pages:

 | Login Page | Dashboard | Leaderboard |
 |------------|-----------|-------------|